-Fentress Architects’ DEN Passenger Terminal Lands AIA Colorado’s Twenty-Five Year Award
+Fentress Architects’ Denver International Airport Passenger Terminal Lands AIA Colorado’s 25-Year Award

-“Few projects have been as iconic or meaningful to a city as the Denver International Airport,” said the 2020 Honor Awards Jury.
+“Few projects have been as iconic or meaningful to a city as the Denver International Airport.”

 The American Institute of Architects (AIA) Colorado chapter selected the Denver International Airport (DEN) Passenger Terminal as the recipient of the 2020 Twenty-five Year Award.
 As one of the most prestigious honors in Colorado’s built environment, the award is presented annually to a project that has “significantly influenced design and lifestyle in Colorado” and features a “timeless and enduring design that has created a sense of place” for at least 25 years.

 “Our vision for DEN’s Passenger Terminal was to create a memorable design – a gateway to Colorado and the West,” said Curtis Fentress, FAIA, RIBA, Principal in Charge of Design at Fentress Architects.
 “Twenty-five years later, the design continues to transcend time and is known around the world.
 I would like to thank AIA Colorado Honor Awards Jury, the entire project team, and my former partner Jim Bradburn.”

 Completed in 1995, Fentress’ design for DEN’s Jeppesen Terminal stimulated a paradigm shift in the way architects and the public perceive airport design.
 Previously, airports were conceived as ‘people processors’ – nondescript warehouses comprised of low ceilings and dim lighting.
 Fentress sought to change this notion by creating an airport that serves as a symbol of Denver and a gateway welcoming all to Colorado and the West; architecture as memorable as it was functional.